nareshrohra/markets_insights/README.md

 2. Stocks
 3. Derivatives (Futures and Options)

+*Support for additional markets and instruments can be added externally*

 The package can perform technical functions on price of Index and Stocks.
-Following functions are supported.
+Following indicators are supported.

 1. Simple Moving Averages (SMA)
 2. Relative Strength Index (RSI)
 3. Stochastic RSI
 4. Bollinger Bands (with standard deviations)

-The calculation pipeline is quite extensible and more functions can be added externally.
+The calculation pipeline is quite extensible and more idicators can be added externally.

 ## Getting Started 🚀
 ### Installation